ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/guide/use.md

 ## Plugins

-If you need some extra features like `pull-up load`, you need to introduce additional plugins, see for details[plugins](/zh-CN/plugins)。
+If you need some extra features like `pull-up`, you need to import additional plugins, see for details[plugins](/zh-CN/plugins)。

 ```js
 import BScroll from '@better-scroll/core'